 We live in a city surrounded by water, but many residents, especially those with disabilities, have few opportunities to participate in recreational or competitive on water activities.
-Cities around the country are creating adaptive rowing programs for their community members.
+Cities around the country are creating para-rowing programs for their community members.
 Row New York is excited to create strong and unique programming for New Yorkers with disabilities.

 Rowing develops both mental and physical skills and the potential for lifetime fitness.

-Adaptive athletes can row at any level – for recreation, for competition, and for rehabilitation therapy.
+Para-athletes can row at any level – for recreation, for competition, and for rehabilitation therapy.

 Rowing allows each athlete to focus on his/her own physical progress while also contributing to the success of the team.